infor-design/enterprise-wc/src/ids-radio/README.md

 The IDS Radio doesn't contain any interactions beyond a standard radio input element:

 - <kbd>Tab</kbd> and <kbd>Shift Tab</kbd> moves focus into the edit field to/from the next focusable item in the tab order.
-- <kbd>Space</kbd> Ttoggle the checked/unchecked state on the active radio button.
+- <kbd>Space</kbd> Toggle the checked/unchecked state on the active radio button.
 - <kbd>ArrowDown</kbd>, <kbd>ArrowRight</kbd>, <kbd>ArrowUp</kbd>, <kbd>ArrowLeft</kbd>, Moves within a radio group, each key will move and set checked next radio in the list.

 ## Responsive Guidelines